varlardohaeris/emacs-archives/gnu/arbitools-readme.txt

 TODO:
 ---------------------------------

-- Write the add players function in ELISP.
+- Write the add players from file function in ELISP.

-- Automatically purge all players who didn't play any games.

 - Insert results from a results file created with a pairing program.
   Add the date in the "132" line and the results in the "001" lines.